vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-260.md

    ```

   !!! note
-        If this step goes wrong on any server, Take the logs in `${nebula-new}/logs/` to the [Nebula Graph community](https://discuss.nebula-graph.io/) for help. **Stop upgrading.
+        If this step goes wrong on any server, Take the logs in `${nebula-new}/logs/` to the [NebulaGraph community](https://discuss.nebula-graph.io/) for help. **Stop upgrading.
 Stop all the Meta servers and Storage servers.
-Start the Nebula Graph services from the old directories.**
+Start the NebulaGraph services from the old directories.**

 9. Start the new Graph Service on each Graph server.